 Much of our time at Diligence Wound Care Global is spent with wound care product and services CEOs, CMOs, CCOs, VPs, directors, and managers for global strategy, busdev, marketing, finance, R&D, and other functions related to commercial planning and execution.
-More often than not, these individuals are based in a corporate office in an established market, yet have responsibility for large geographies such as APAC, EMEA, LATAM, or even “developing markets” or “global.”
+More often than not, these individuals are based in a corporate office in an established market, yet have responsibility for large geographies such as APAC, EMEA, LATAM, or even titles which include words like, “emerging markets” or “global.”
 True, they may indeed visit these markets, such as to attend a company-sponsored event, industry conference, or to meet with a distributor.
 And true, they’re typically sharp, experienced, accomplished executives from across the scientific, biomedical, healthcare, and commercial spectrum.

 But do they truly understand where and how their wound care solutions are evaluated and used?

 Unfortunately, if they have not really invested the time and resources on the ground (in actual patient care settings), the answer is usually, “no.” The opportunities and challenges for emerging market wound care are well documented.
 Increasingly, both clinicians and industry have been gaining interest in these regions.
 I’ve already been invited to speak on the topic on Nov 3rd, 2018 at SAWC Fall in Las Vegas, and will present at events in the developing markets themselves between now and then.
 Yet overall, most outside stakeholders are still lacking a true grasp of how to offer solutions to wound care needs in such regions.